Note: this page is not publicly linked. I (Gergely) share it with people who reach out asking about either advice to grow their newsletter.

 I don't even know exactly what worked.

 The app?
 A flashlight app called Flashlight 7.
 It was one of half a dozen Windows Phone apps I built, and no other app had similar success.
 I spent nothing on ads or promotions.
-Instead, it was one of the first apps that were able to use the phone's LED capability by using an undocumented API, which API usage was technically against the store guidelines, but they still approved it.
+Instead, it was one of the first apps that were able to use the phone's LED capability by using an undocumented API, which API usage was very clearly against the Windows Phone store guidelines.
+Microsoft still approved these apps: probably because they realized it's more embarrassing to have no flashlight apps, than to have ones that invoke the LED API via reflection.

 Now that you know the 'secret,' is there applicable advice on building an app on Windows Phone that gets 14 million downloads?
 For one, Windows Phone is no more, and even if there's a new platform launching, it's unlikely that it would have no LED API to use.
-A better takeaway is that when a new platform launches, there's a 'gold rush' moment, and I got lucky with Windows Phone.
+A better takeaway is that when a new platform launches, there's a 'gold rush' moment, and I got lucky with Windows Phone, and had enough experience with programming to know how you can use reflection to invoke private APIs.

 My growth hacking advice